 Associate Professor Rosemary Nixon

 Associate Professor Rosemary Nixon qualified as a dermatologist in 1988 and as an occupational physician in 1994, being the only person with Australian qualifications in both specialties.
-A/Prof Nixon started the Occupational Dermatology Clinic in 1993, initially at Monash Medical Centre where she was Head of the Dermatology Unit from 1991 to 2001, and then at the Skin Health Institute.
-A/Prof Nixon established the Occupational Dermatology Research and Education Centre, a small research group, at the Institute in 2001.
+Rosemary started the Occupational Dermatology Clinic in 1993, initially at Monash Medical Centre where she was Head of the Dermatology Unit from 1991 to 2001, and then at the Skin Health Institute.
+Rosemary established the Occupational Dermatology Research and Education Centre, a small research group, at the Institute in 2001.

 In 2017 she was awarded Membership of the Order of Australia, and also the highest award of the College, The Silver Medal.

 Professor Andrew Steer